Navigating the realm of footwear becomes particularly important for people with diabetes, as the wellbeing of their feet demands extra attention.

 - Reduce the occurrence of foot problems in high-pressure areas of the foot.

-Yet another benefit that is also worth noting is that diabetic shoes are often covered by Medicare, under the Medicare Therapeutic Shoe Bill enacted in Congress back in 1993, and by other insurance programs.
+Yet another benefit that is also worth noting is that diabetic shoes are often covered by Medicare and Medicaid, and by other insurance programs.

 Can people that don’t have diabetes wear diabetic shoes?

 Of course!
 In fact, it is quite common for non-diabetics to purchase diabetic shoes precisely because they provide so much comfort and support.
 They are also great for foot problems that are not necessarily related to diabetes, such as heel pain, ball of the foot pain, blisters, flat feet, wide feet etc.

 Rather than telling you that diabetic shoes are better than regular shoes for people with diabetes, I will share some reviews from those who have already made the switch.